kubaczechowski/MovieOrganizationSystem/README.md

 - changing rating for a movie
 - playing movie in built in media player
 - searching up a movie title in built-in browser
-- updating lastview each time user plays a movie

 ### Adding and removing movies
 ![image](https://user-images.githubusercontent.com/67064580/104903405-3c763d80-5980-11eb-9dd7-aea372c4ca06.png)